About Tim.

 Ship something this week

 Not next quarter.
-Not after the research phase.
+Not after the "research" phase.
 This week.
-What separates the companies that win from the ones that don't is usually less about strategy than about being willing to put something in front of real users before it feels fully ready.
+What separates the companies that win from the ones that don't is velocity of shipping and feedback from market.

 Ready to talk?